-In Tasman District other than very small scale, all quarrying, mining and land based aggregate extractions require a resource consent controlling the activity and its effects, including up to date management plans and frequent monitoring.
+In Tasman District other than very small scale, all quarrying, mining and land based aggregate extractions require a resource consent controlling the activity and its effects, such as sediment and erosion, visual impact, vehicle movements and noise.

-There are currently 31 consented quarry, gold mining and land based aggregate operations in the Tasman District.
-Of the few remaining gold mining operations all are confined to the Matakitaki or Maruia River valleys.
-A number of quarries exist throughout the district mining a variety of materials and 20 consented land based gravel extraction sites operate mostly in the Motueka and Waimea River bermlands.
-Not all these activities have monitoring requirements however of those that did staff inspected a number over the year with mixed results
+There are currently 61 consented quarry and land based aggregate operations in the Tasman District although some are not currently active.
+Only a small number of consented quarries of various scale exist, mining a variety of aggregates.
+Around 20 consented land based gravel extraction sites operate mostly in the Motueka and Waimea River bermlands.
+Not all these activities were able to be monitored during this period however several priority sites were inspected at least once during the year.